dividedmind/statistics-done-wrong/p-value.rst

    * Learn to use prior estimates of the base rate to calculate the probability that a given result is a false positive (as in the mammogram example).
 One good method is Bayes' Rule.

+.. [#cern] When news came from the Large Hadron Collider that physicists had discovered evidence for the Higgs boson, a long-theorized fundamental particle, every article tried to quote a probability: "There's only a 1 in 1.74 million chance that this result is a fluke," they'd say, or something along those lines -- but every news source quoted a different number.
+Not only did they not understand the number they were calculating, they couldn't calculate it correctly, either.

 .. [#male] Interestingly, being male doesn't exclude you from getting breast cancer; it just makes it exceedingly unlikely.